Pedro Feliciano: New York Yankees (2011–2012)

 On January 3, 2011, Feliciano signed a two-year deal worth approximately $8 million with the New York Yankees.
 Early in the 2011 season, Feliciano began to experience soreness in his left shoulder and was placed on the disabled list.
-On April 25, orthopedist James Andrews recommended a six-week strengthening program for Feliciano.
-The Yankees front office revealed that the reason behind Feliciano's injury was that the Mets had overused him in the previous few years.
+In April, orthopedist James Andrews recommended a six-week strengthening program for Feliciano.
+The Yankees front office stated that the reason behind Feliciano's injury was that the Mets had overused him in the previous few years.
 It was eventually revealed that Feliciano had a torn anterior capsule and rotator cuff in his left shoulder, which required surgery, and ended his 2011 season.

 Feliciano began the 2012 season on the 60-day disabled list in an effort to continue recovering from his shoulder surgery from the previous year.
 Late in the 2012 season between August and September, Feliciano was issued to rehab at the Double-A Trenton Thunder.
 Feliciano ultimately failed to make an appearance with the Yankees for the entire 2012 year.
 After the season, his contract expired, and he left the Yankees without throwing a single pitch for the team.

 Fourth stint with the New York Mets (2013)

-Feliciano signed a minor league deal with the Mets on January 21, 2013.
+On January 21, 2013, Feliciano signed a minor league deal with the New York Mets.
 He eventually made his first appearance of the season on August 2 with the Mets against the Kansas City Royals and induced a ground out from Alex Gordon in the top of the 9th inning.

 Cubs and Cardinals (2014–2015)

-Feliciano signed a minor league contract with the St. Louis Cardinals on May 25, 2014.
+On May 25, 2014, Feliciano signed a minor league contract with the St. Louis Cardinals.
 He later signed a minor league contract with the Chicago Cubs on February 4 the following year.

 Personal life

 Feliciano was married to Wanda.
 Together, they had two children.

-Feliciano was diagnosed with left ventricular noncompaction, a rare genetic heart condition, in 2013.
+Feliciano was diagnosed with left ventricular noncompaction, a rare genetic heart condition, in 2013 and wore a heart monitor that year.
 He died on November 8, 2021, at his home in Puerto Rico.
 He was 45 years old.